shakib1729/react-yoga/README.md

 ## Usage

-The live version of this web app is deployed using AWS Amplify at: https://www.reactyoga.ml
+The live version of this web app is deployed at: https://react-yoga.netlify.app
 <br />
 To set up locally, follow these simple steps: